techidaily/site-fox-info/source/_posts/new-innovative-ideas-for-customized-gif-art.md

 We have prepared you with a detailed video tutorial to make a GIF with Filmora.
 Please watch this and your can start your journey to create funny or creative GIFs outros immediately!

-### Video Tutorial - How to Make a GIF with Wondershare Filmora

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### Video Tutorial - How to Make a GIF with Wondershare Filmora

 ## Part 2\.
 Recommendation for GIF Templates: The Best GIF Sites